tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/lbaas-tf3-F5.rst

 Example: Creating a Load Balancer
 ---------------------------------

-Use the following steps to create a load balancer in Contrail Release 3.0 and greater.
+Use the following steps to create a load balancer in Tungsten Fabric 3.0 and greater.

 1. To configure a service appliance set, use the script in